rsmaller/subnetterplusplus/README.md

 Each subnet will contain a network address, first usable address, final usable address, and broadcast address unless they are /31 or /32 subnets.

-/31 subnets will only have a first usable and final usable address; network and broadcast addresses are meaningless for IP address blocks of size 2.
+/31 subnets will only have a first usable and final usable address; network and broadcast addresses are meaningless for IP address blocks of size 2 or fewer.

 /32 subnets only have one address, and as such, only one address will be displayed.